fwup-home/fwup/README.md

 * [Raspbian build instructions](docs/build_rpi.md)
 * [FreeBSD/NetBSD/OpenBSD build instructions](docs/build_bsd.md)

 When building from source, please verify that the regression test pass on your system (run `make check`) before using `fwup` in production.
 While the tests usually pass, they have found minor issues in third party libraries in the past that really should be fixed.

+NOTE: For space-constrained target devices, use `./configure --enable-minimal-build` to trim functionality that's rarely used.

 # Invoking